SinnottTM/codeclan_w15_final_project_rw/README.md

 ## Extensions

-* Basic travel route calculator around Edinburgh
+* Basic travel route calculator around Edinburgh/Scotland

 * Abilities to leave reviews (with scores?) on premises and services for accessibility, professionality of staff etc.